 - berries fresh or frozen

 - granola (grain-free for low-carb)

-- Divide the banana-free smoothie mix into two bowls.
+- Divide the banana-free smoothie bowl mix into two bowls.
 Top with homemade granola, fresh fruit, and additional hemp hearts.

 1. Eating On The Wild Side (2013).
 Jo Robinson

 2. Effects of cruciferous vegetables and their constituents on drug metabolizing enzymes involved in the bioactivation of DNA-reactive dietary carcinogens (2001).
 Mutation Research

 3. Effects of some technological processes on glucosinolate content in cruciferous vegetables (2007).
 Food Chemistry